Category: G

 👥 Population & Demographics

-As of the 2020 census, the population of Gardner was approximately 20,683.
-The city has a diverse population, with a mix of different races and ethnicities.
-The largest age group is 25 to 44 years old, making up about 28% of the population.
-The gender distribution is fairly equal, with a slight female majority.
+As of the 2020 Census, the population of Georgetown was approximately 1,042.
+The town has a predominantly white population, with a median age of 53.4 years.
+The gender distribution is fairly balanced, with a slight majority of females.

 🏛️ History